 French boulangeries and pâtisseries offer up hundreds of different varieties of goodies, so this list is nowhere near exhaustive.
+But now you know the basics of how to order at a French bakery.
 For a list of even more specialty pastries, see this blog post: Pretty Pastries of Paris – the Seven Best Sweets to Sample!

 Are you ready to live like a local with Paris Perfect?
 Click here to browse all of the beautiful apartment choices!
 Call 1-888-520-2087 from the USA or email [email protected] for our apartment reservation team.